Frequently Asked Questions and other Fun Facts About Brevard and White Squirrels

 How can I get white squirrels to release in my neighborhood?

-The city of Brevard has an ordinance against trapping or harming white squirrels.
-The Heart of Brevard and the White Squirrel Research Institute are located withing the city limits and therefore do not participate in such activities and discourage others from doing so as well.
+The city of Brevard has an ordinance against trapping or harming white squirrels with in the city limits and therefore do not participate in such activities and discourage others from doing so as well.